Nutrition and Dietetics (N&D)

 This course will provide an introduction to the research process, responsible conduct in research, and explore major types of study design in nutrition.
 Students will examine the literature to evaluate evidence about nutrition problems and interventions.
-Prerequisites: A minimum of 12 credits in Nutrition and Dietetics.
-Prerequisite or Corequisite: Completion of a statistics course.
-Repeatable to 4 credits.
-S.
+Prerequisite or Corequisite: PSYC 241 or SOC 326 or ECON 210 or MATH 321.
+Repeatable to 4.00 credits.
+F.

 N&D 497.
 Supervised Practice in Human Nutrition.
 1-6 Credits.